Annie-XIE/blogentries/RDO+XS+Neutron.md

 `packstack --gen-answer-file=<ANSWER_FILE>` will generate an answer file, set neutron related configurations.

-    CONFIG_DEFAULT_PASSWORD=<your-password>
+These items should be changed as below:

     CONFIG_DEBUG_MODE=y
-    CONFIG_NEUTRON_INSTALL=y
-    CONFIG_NEUTRON_L3_EXT_BRIDGE=br-ex
     CONFIG_NEUTRON_ML2_TYPE_DRIVERS=vlan
     CONFIG_NEUTRON_ML2_TENANT_NETWORK_TYPES=vlan

-    CONFIG_NEUTRON_ML2_MECHANISM_DRIVERS=openvswitch
+There items should be changed according to your environment:

+    CONFIG_DEFAULT_PASSWORD=<your-password>
     CONFIG_NEUTRON_ML2_VLAN_RANGES=<physnet1:1000:1050>
-    CONFIG_NEUTRON_L2_AGENT=openvswitch
     CONFIG_NEUTRON_OVS_BRIDGE_MAPPINGS=<physnet1:br-eth1>
     CONFIG_NEUTRON_OVS_BRIDGE_IFACES=<br-eth1:eth1>

-*Note:*

-*(a) Values within <> should be set according to your environment*

-*(b) OpenStack is installed and is running at the moment.*

 ##### 4. Configure OpenStackVM/Hypervisor communications
 4.1 Install XenServer PV tools in the OpenStack VM.

-4.2 Set up DHCP on HIMN network for OpenStack VM so it can access its hypervisor on the static address 169.254.0.1.
-You can do this on XenCenter or do this in Dom0 and DomU with below command.

-		Dom0:
+4.2 Use HIMN tool (plugin for XenCenter) to add internal management network to OpenStack VMs.
+This effectively performs the following operations, which could also be performed manually in dom0 for each compute node.

 		create_himn <vm_uuid>

-		DomU:
+4.3 Set up DHCP on the HIMN network for the OpenStack VM, allowing each OpenStack VM to access its own hypervisor on the static address 169.254.0.1.

 		active_himn_interface

-4.3 Copy Nova and Neutron plugins to XenServer host.
+4.4 Copy Nova and Neutron plugins to XenServer host.

 		install_dom0_plugins <dom0_ip>